QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Figures of merit

 A natural metric to use in this context is then the Total Time to Solution (TTS) \cite{lemieux2019efficient} defined as the average expected time it would take the procedure to find the solution if we can repeat the procedure in case of failure:

 where $t\in \mathbb{N}$ is the number of quantum/random steps performed in an attempt of the quantum/classical Metropolis algorithm, $p(t)$ the probability of hitting the right state after those steps in each attempt, and $\delta$ a target success probability of the algorithm taking into account restarts, that we set to the usual value of $0.9$.
-In any case, since it is a constant, the value of $TTS(t)$ with other value of $\delta$ is straightforward to recover.
-Although one should not expect to be able to calculate $p(t)$ in the average protein because finding the ground state is already very challenging, for smaller instances it is possible to calculate the $TTS$ for example executing the algorithm many times and calculating the percentage of them that correctly identifies the lowest energy state.
-Using quantum resources, the corresponding definition is \eqref{quantum TTS definition} from appendix \ref{sec:OOE-Metropolis_algorithm}.

-We can see that this metric represents the compromise between longer walks and the corresponding expected increase in probability of success.
-Using this figure the way we have to compare classical and quantum walks is to compare the minimum values achieved for the $\min_t TTS(t)$.
-Similar metrics have also been defined previously in the literature \cite{albash2018demonstration}.
+Since the latter is a constant, the value of $TTS(t)$ with other value of $\delta$ is straightforward to recover.
+This metric represents the compromise between longer walks and the corresponding expected increase in the probability of success.
+In this figure, the way we have to compare classical and quantum walks is to compare the minimum values achieved, the $\min_t TTS(t)$.
+Similar metrics have also been defined previously \cite{albash2018demonstration}.

-On the other hand we would also like mention that there is a small modification of the classical algorithm that could improve its TTS, because we only output the last configuration of the random walk instead of the state with minimum energy found so far, a common choice for example in the Rosetta@Home project.
-The reason for not having included this modification is because the length of the classical path, 2 to 50 steps, represents a sizable portion of the total space that ranges from 64 to 4096 available positions, whereas that will not be the case for large proteins.
+On the other hand, there is a small modification of the classical algorithm that could improve its TTS, because we only output the last configuration of the random walk instead of the state with the minimum energy found so far, a common choice for example in the Rosetta@Home project.
+The reason for not having included this modification is because the length of the classical path, 2 to 50 steps, represents a sizable portion of the total space that ranges from 64 to 4096 available configurations, what will not be the case for large proteins.
 We believe that had we run the classical experiments with that modification, we would have introduced a relatively large bias in the results, favouring the classical random walks in the smallest instances of the problem, and therefore likely overestimating the quantum advantage.